Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 April 2025 02.20.57 UTC
+- WIB: Senin, 21 April 2025 03.26.51 UTC
-- WITA: Senin, 21 April 2025 03.20.57 UTC
+- WITA: Senin, 21 April 2025 04.26.51 UTC
-- WIT: Senin, 21 April 2025 04.20.57 UTC
+- WIT: Senin, 21 April 2025 05.26.51 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology